Basketball is like photography, if you don’t focus, all you have is the negative. – Dan Frisby

-In this scenario you are standing outside the 3-point line on either the left or right Wing position facing your basket.
+In this scenario, you are standing outside the 3-point line on either the left or right Wing position facing your basket.
 Your Teammate has the ball on top of the 3-point line (middle of the Key area extended) and is in the process of passing the ball to you.

 Defender Gives You Space to Move

-In this scenario your direct Opponent who is guarding you on the Wing allows you space to move freely and receive the pass on the Wing perimeter outside the 3-point line.
+In this scenario, your direct Opponent who is guarding you on the Wing allows you space to move freely and receive the pass on the Wing perimeter outside the 3-point line.

-Observe Defender’s Foot & Hand Position
+Observe Defender’s Foot and Hand Position

 Before you receive the ball from your Teammate, you must first take note of your direct Opponent’s foot and hand position.
 This will determine whether you should cut to the basket or take the pass from your Teammate on the perimeter.